 My approach is collaborative, compassionate, playful, and always respectful of you as a unique individual.
 I have an integrative approach to trauma healing and am continually learning the most effective treatments.
-Those who have benefited from my counseling and coaching services include young adults/college students, elders, LGBTQIA+ folks, activists, parents, artists, therapists, and caregivers.
+My counseling and coaching practice is made up of elders, LGBTQIA+ folks, activists, parents, artists, fellow therapists, and caregivers.

 I've been engaged with anti-racist work since the 90’s and value supporting diverse populations.